harper0201/harper0201.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Welcome to my channel.
-I've curated my favorite quotations from Albert Camus's book, 'The Myth of Sisyphus,' because I believe it captures the essence of life.
-The metaphor of Sisyphus, condemned to endlessly push a boulder up a hill, resonates deeply with the human experience and the perpetual quest for meaning.
+We all dies 3 times.
+Once is a physical death.
+Second is when the last person who remembers us forgets/dies.
+Third is when anything we create is lost or forgotten.
+While I may be powerless to forestall my inevitable physical demise or manipulate the memories of those around me, I can endeavor to create something lasting—something that withstands the trials of time.
+In the end, this shall serve as my testament to life.

 profile:
   align: right
   image: Sisyphus.webp
   content: about_einstein.md
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info: I've curated my favorite quotations from Albert Camus's book, 'The Myth of Sisyphus,' because I believe it captures the essence of life.
+The metaphor of Sisyphus, condemned to endlessly push a boulder up a hill, resonates deeply with the human experience and the perpetual quest for meaning.

 news: false  # includes a list of news items